The GO Foundation – PEF Scholarship aims to support indigenous students to successfully progress through school to completion.

 The recipient will receive the scholarship for the term of the scholarship as long as they remain enrolled in a public school, shows reasonable academic progress and continue to meet the conditions of the scholarship.
 The scholarship can be tailored over time to meet the specific circumstances, interests, and learning needs of the recipient.
 It will be shaped by the needs of the student with support and input from relevant parties which may include from the School Principal, the GO Foundation and/or the Public Education Foundation.

-In 2019, four GO Foundation-PEF Scholarships will be offered to students entering year 11 in a metropolitan public high school in NSW or SA.
+GO Foundation-PEF Scholarships will be offered to students entering year 11 in 2020 in metropolitan public high schools in the greater Sydney region, greater Adelaide region and the ACT.
 Each scholarship is for a total of two years and recipients receive funding of $2,500 per year (total of $5,000).
 In addition to financial support, each scholarship recipient will be provided with access to the GO Foundation’s support, mentoring services and access to other opportunities.

 The scholarship is to cover educational expenses such as:

 - Incidental fees (eg text book hiring, costs associated with a specialised subject etc)

 - Uniforms and school shoes (including school sports clothing)

 - Stationary and general office items and equipment

 - Laptop or iPads or other similar devices